We Are Here to Help You Through the Legal Process

 Step 1: File a Petition

-To begin the process, you will need to file a petition for divorce.
+To begin the process, you will need to file a divorce petition.
 In the petition, you will need to specify the grounds for divorce.
 In Texas, the grounds for divorce can include things like insupportability, cruelty, adultery, conviction of a felony, abandonment, living apart, and confinement in a mental hospital.
 You will need to file the petition in the county in which you or your spouse has lived for at least 90 days.

 Step 2: Serve Your Spouse